mastervaljp/TMDb_Movies_data_analysis/README.md

-# Conclution and Findings
+# Conclusion and Findings

-#Limitations
+# Limitations